awhitehouse1/DS4002-Project-2/README.md

 - In the Data folder:
   - democracy-index-eiu.csv: Original data source for democracy index scores
   - gdp_per_capita.csv: Original data source for GDP per capita
-  - obtain_data.pdf: Contains link and instructions for downloading the original data source for the COVID-19 time series data
+  - obtaining_covid_data.pdf: Contains link and instructions for downloading the original data source for the COVID-19 time series data
   - NEW_time_series_data.csv: Processed and cleaned data that includes the number of deaths per million per day, from 1/22/2020 to 1/22/2022, by country.
 It also includes the GDP per capita and democracy score for each country on the particular day.
   - DataAppendix.pdf: includes tables, figures, and other descriptive statistics about the data
 - In the Scripts folder: